Heavenly Hash Chocolate Snack Cake

 Heavenly Hash Recipe

-I’m not sure when she wrote this recipe but it’s in her own handwriting.
-She was 91 when she passed away so I’m sure she wrote this many years before that.
+I’m not sure exactly when Mrs. Opal wrote down this version, but it’s in her own handwriting.
+Since she was 91 when she passed away, I’m certain it was penned many, many years before that.

 History

-Even before my husband and I married, I had opportunities to enjoy Mrs. Opal’s Heavenly Hash.
-Anytime there was a function in the community, at church, a family gathering, or a death, you would always find a tray of these chocolate marshmallow goodies that Mrs. Opal had sent.
+Even before my husband and I were married, I had plenty of chances to enjoy Mrs. Opal’s Heavenly Hash.
+Anytime there was a community event, a church gathering, a family celebration—or even a funeral—you could count on a tray of these chocolate-marshmallow treats arriving from Mrs. Opal.

-You know we’re in the south and I reckon we think that when someone dies, the family will immediately go hungry, so we take food.
-All jokes aside, it’s a very kind gesture and if you have been on the receiving end of it you do appreciate it.
-I’m not making light of it)))
+We’re in the South, and I reckon we believe that when someone passes away, their family will instantly go hungry—so we bring food.
+All jokes aside, it’s a deeply kind tradition, and if you’ve ever been on the receiving end of it, you know how much it’s appreciated.
+I promise, I’m not making light of it.

 Heavenly Hash Recipe

-Heavenly Hash has a brownie or cake-like base, then a layer of lightly toasted marshmallows and a chocolate fudge frosting, You cut them into small squares, They are very rich so you don’t need large pieces.
-They remind me very much of chocolate marshmallow bunnies.
-Who doesn’t love those!
+Heavenly Hash starts with a rich brownie- or cake-like base, topped with a layer of lightly toasted marshmallows and finished with a smooth chocolate fudge frosting.
+They’re cut into small squares—because trust me, they’re so rich you won’t need a big piece.
+The flavor reminds me of those chocolate-covered marshmallow bunnies… and really, who doesn’t love those?

 Batter